-1.4.1 Technical Information (TI)

-Planning aid

-The document contains all the technical data on the device and provides an overview of the accessories and other products that can be ordered for the device.

-1.4.2 Brief Operating Instructions (KA)

-Guide that takes you quickly to the 1st measured value

-The Brief Operating Instructions contain all the essential information from incoming acceptance to initial commissioning.

-1.4.3 Safety Instructions (XA)

-Depending on the approval, the following Safety Instructions (XA) are supplied with the device.
-They are an integral part of the Operating Instructions.

-The nameplate indicates the Safety Instructions (XA) that are relevant to the device.
+The following document types are available in the Downloads area of the Endress+Hauser website (www.endress.com/downloads), depending on the device version:

+Document type Purpose and content of the document Technical Information (TI) Planning aid for your device The document contains all the technical data on the device and provides an overview of the accessories and other products that can be ordered for the device.
+Brief Operating Instructions (KA) Guide that takes you quickly to the 1st measured value The Brief Operating Instructions contain all the essential information from incoming acceptance to initial commissioning.
+Operating Instructions (BA) Your reference document The Operating Instructions contain all the information that is required in various phases of the life cycle of the device: from product identification, incoming acceptance and storage, to mounting, connection, operation and commissioning through to troubleshooting, maintenance and disposal.
+Description of Device Parameters (GP) Reference for your parameters The document provides a detailed explanation of each individual parameter.
+The description is aimed at those who work with the device over the entire life cycle and perform specific configurations.
+Safety instructions (XA) Depending on the approval, safety instructions for electrical equipment in hazardous areas are also supplied with the device.
+These are an integral part of the Operating Instructions.
+The nameplate indicates which Safety Instructions (XA) apply to the device.
+Supplementary device-dependent documentation (SD/FY) Always comply strictly with the instructions in the relevant supplementary documentation.
+The supplementary documentation is a constituent part of the device documentation.